caitlinraymond12/projects/C/Recreating IO Library/README.md

 ### **Class**: Systems Programming

+##	Problem Description
+In this project, I created my own IO library named MIO, and recreated all the functions that are found in the standard library.
+I first had to create my own MIO object, that acts as a file struct does in standard IO.
+Then, I used that MIO in all the functions, starting from the lowest level to the highest.
+The lowest level works directly with the OS and utilizes the basic read() and write() function.
+These simple starting functions are built on level by level until we have the highest level functions such as getline().
+My implementation uses a buffered IO approach.

+##	Solution Design

 MIO *myopen(const char *name, const int mode);
 The function defines the variable fd.
 Then, it checks the mode the user typed in against the macros MODE_R, MODE_WA, MODE_WT.
 This tells the function how to open the file, either read, write append, or write truncate.
 Then, this function called mydopen() using that file descriptor.